 Performance indicator: Average length of stay for selected AR-DRGs

-The ALOS for selected AR-DRGs is an indicator of Efficiency and sustainability under the Australian Health Performance Framework (AHPF).
+The ALOS for selected AR-DRGs can be considered as an indicator of hospital efficiency and sustainability.
 The selected AR-DRGs were chosen on the basis of:

 - homogeneity, where variation is more likely to be attributable to the hospital’s performance rather than variations in the patients themselves